What are key B2B marketing unit economics?

 How often should you recalculate B2B marketing unit economics?

-Recalculate monthly for tactical decisions and quarterly for planning as B2B sales cycles change gradually.
-Monthly tracking identifies trends early while quarterly analysis provides statistically significant insights.
+Recalculate monthly for tactical decisions.
+Recalculate quarterly for planning, since B2B sales cycles change gradually.
+Monthly tracking identifies trends early.
+Quarterly analysis provides statistically significant insights.
 Conduct annual deep-dives with cohort analysis and benchmark comparisons for planning.

 What tools help track B2B marketing unit economics accurately?